tjklint/LockIt/docs/milestone-1/TeamContractTemplate.md

 ## Team Members

-- Name of member A: Liam Galley
+- Name of member A:
-- Name of member B: Eric Stoian
+- Name of member B:
+- Name of member C:

 ## Strength & Weaknesses

+*Within the context of this project, what are the strengths and weaknesses that each member brings to the team?*

-- A: Horrible time management.
+- A:
-  - Weaknesses:
-    - Time Management.
-  - Strengths:
-    - Great at UI development.
-    - Positivity.
 - B:
-  - Weaknesses:
-    - Runs into problems often.
-  - Strengths:
-    - Early commiter.
+- C:

 ## Definition of “good enough” for this project

-A project that we are confident presenting to our peers and friends without hesitation, with a goal of achieving an overall grade of at least 80%.
+*What would the team collectively consider “good enough” of an achievement for the project?*

+*(One response for the whole team)*

 ## Division of work

 *How will each member contribute to the project?*

-- A: 50%.
+- A:
-- B: 50%.
+- B:
+- C:

 ## Frequency of communication

-- Bare minimum; Mondays and Fridays.
-- Recommended; Mondays, Fridays, Saturdays.
+*How often will the team be in touch and what tools will be used to communicate?*

+*(One response per team)*

 ## Response delays

-Response delays are acceptable in cases of family obligations, internship-related issues, or illness.
-However, delays beyond 24 hours without a valid reason are not permitted.
+*What is a reasonable delay to reply to messages?
+Is it the same for weekdays and weekends?*

+*(One response per team)*

 ## Receiving feedback

+*How do you prefer to receive feedback?
+Each member must provide a sample sentence for how they would like to receive constructive feedback from their peers.*

+*(If unsure, assume a hypothetical situation such as you have not completed your work in time or you have not replied to a message in a timely manner).*

 - A:
-  - "Hey Liam, the homepage commit isn’t quite aligned with what I envisioned.
-Would you be open to brainstorming some adjustments together to incorporate both our ideas?"
-  - "No problem!
-If it was a quick change, I can revise it easily.
-If it was a 10-hour task, though, that’s another story."
 - B:
-  - "Hey Eric, I think we could improve the main page.
-I found an alternative approach—would you be open to trying it?"
-  - "That sounds good!
-As long as you have a solid improvement plan, I’m open to it."
+- C:

 ## In case of conflict

-If a team member is unresponsive, does not contribute equally, disregards feedback, or fails to collaborate effectively, the following steps will be taken:

-- Initial Resolution: Direct, one-on-one discussion to address the issue.
-- Escalation: If the issue persists, the concern will be brought to the instructor for mediation.
+*If a team member fails to communicate as described in this contract or does not respond to constructive feedback, what measures should the other teammate take?*

+*(One response for the whole team)*